-The US Marines' “mega-drone" is intended carry the same payload as an F-35B and fly a radius of up to 700 nautical miles at 30,000 feet.
-This Marine Air Ground Task Force Unmanned Aircraft System-Expeditionary (or MUX, for short) also will be able to fill “an extremely broad range of missions."
+A recent Military article revealed details about the US Marines' “mega-drone,” an impressive Group 5 aircraft (the largest class of military UAV) that can carry the same payload as an F-35B and fly a radius of up to 700 nautical miles at 30,000 feet, and will be able to fill “an extremely broad range of missions.

 Harmonic Injection Doubles Ultra-Wideband TWT RF Output

 Using harmonic injection on an ultra-wideband TWT is a relatively new concept that works to cancel the naturally-generated second (and/or third) harmonic within the TWT, and therefore recover the available beam power back into the low-end fundamental frequencies.

 Depending on the specific application and end-customer requirements, different parameters may be critical to the amplifier design.
 The ultimate goal is to create an amplifier that is specification compliant, reliable, low-cost, and easy to maintain.

 How To Meet AS9100 Requirements As A Defense Subcontractor

 Since the construction and maintenance of aircraft involves a variety of products, quality and compliance become major concerns.
 For these reasons, manufacturers supplying the aerospace industry face the decision whether or not to become AS9100 certified.

 How To Improve Spurious Levels In Pulsed RF Amplifiers

 This white paper is meant to assist designers in figuring out how to lower these spurious levels in order to improve system accuracy and reduce any potential negative effects.

 White Paper: Changing EW Environment Requires Even Higher RF Power